 It is essential to understand what to expect during the recovery process and be aware of where you are in the healing process to help make your experience easier and safer.

 What Are the Signs That Your Wound Is Healing Properly?

 Thanks to our immune system, our bodies have an incredible ability to heal themselves.
 Wound repair occurs in distinct phases, including bleeding and clotting, followed by the formation of a scab.

-While you may experience some swelling, inflammation, pain, and clear discharge, you need not worry unless it is too extreme.
-As your wound heals, new tissue starts to grow over the wound, after which regular daily activity can be resumed.
+While you may experience swelling, inflammation, pain, and clear discharge after your cosmetic procedure, you need not worry unless it is extreme.
+As your wound heals, new scar tissue starts to grow over the wound, after which you can resume your daily activities.

 Some degree of redness and pain is typical following your surgical procedure.
 However, extreme redness that spreads as thready, spiderweb patterns beyond the wound could indicate a possible infection.
 Contact your surgeon to help you avoid further complications.